microsoft/kernel-memory/docs/quickstart/configuration.md

 Great!
 If you completed the wizard, you should be ready to start the service and run the examples below.

 {: .important }
-> * If you selected any of the "simpleXYZ" dependency, then data will be stored in memory only, and automatically discarded
+> * If you selected any of the "simpleXYZ" dependencies, then data will be stored in memory only, and automatically discarded
 >   when the service stops.
 Edit the configuration file manually to persist  data on disk.
 [More information here](service/configuration).
 > * The configuration wizard uses some default settings that you might want to change.
 After running the examples, take
 >   a look at the included [appsettings.json](https://github.com/microsoft/kernel-memory/blob/main/service/Service/appsettings.json)